alkacon/opencms-docker/README.md

 *Make sure that you have persisted your OpenCms data and MariaDB data with Docker volumes as described above.
 Otherwise you will lose your data.*

-If you have installed OpenCms 16.0 and want to upgrade to OpenCms 17.0, proceed as follows:
+If you have installed OpenCms 17.0 and want to upgrade to OpenCms 18.0, proceed as follows:

 Enter the target version of the OpenCms image in your docker-compose.yml file.

 ```
     opencms:
-        image: alkacon/opencms-docker:17.0
+        image: alkacon/opencms-docker:18.0
 ```

-Adjust the volume for the opencms service in your docker-compose.yml file:
+If you update from 16.0, additionally adjust the volume for the opencms service in your docker-compose.yml file:

 ```
     {your mount point}:/usr/local/tomcat/webapps -> {your mount point}:/container/webapps